Joe Plazek: Racing career

-Joe Plazek started his racing career in 1973 motocross racing for the Canadian Motorcycle Association, then in 1977 started racing an asphalt compact car at Cayuga and Flamboro Speedways in Ontario.
-Within a few years he started racing a Sportsman on clay ovals and then moved to a modified in 1983.
+Plazek started his racing career in 1973 motocross racing for the Canadian Motorcycle Association, then in 1977 started racing an asphalt compact car at Cayuga and Flamboro Speedways in Ontario.
+Within a few years, he started racing a Sportsman on clay ovals and then moved to a modified in 1983.

 Plazek competed successfully on both sides of the Niagara Frontier sharing his 1996 track title at Ransomville Speedway, New York, in a tie with Danny Johnson.
 In Central New York he captured the 1995 track championship at Cayuga County Fair Speedway (Weedsport) along with back-to-back track championships in 1996 and 1997 at Canandaigua Speedway.

 Plazek was inducted into the New York State Stock Car Association Hall of Fame in 2024, into the Land of Legends Wall of Fame in 2023, into the FOAR SCORE Hall of Fame in 2012, and into the Northeast Dirt Modified Hall of Fame in 2009.